zulip/zulip/templates/zerver/help/view-the-markdown-source-of-a-message.md

 {!message-actions.md!}
 {!down-chevron.md!}

-3. Click on the **View Source** option from the actions dropdown to view the markdown source of a message.
+3. Click on the **View source** option from the actions dropdown to view the markdown source of a message.

 !!! tip ""